cloudmesh-community/book/chapters/prg/python/python.md

 print list(new_numbers)  #Output: [10, 20, 30, 40 ,50]
 ```

-But here if we convert this into a list then we loose on performance,
+But here if we convert this into a list then we lose on performance,
 which we will just see next.

-### Why to use Generators?
+### Why use Generators?

 Generators are better with Performance because it does not hold the
-values in memory and here with the small examples we provide its not a
+values in memory and here with the small examples we provide it is not a
-big deal since we are dealing with small amount of data but just
+big deal since we are dealing with a small amount of data but just
 consider a scenario where the records are in millions of data set.
 And
 if we try to convert millions of data elements into a list then that
-will definitely make an impact on memory and performance because
+will make an impact on memory and performance because
 everything will in memory.

-Lets see an example on how Generators help in Performance.
+Let us see an example of how Generators help in Performance.
 First,
-without Generators, normal function taking 1 million record and
+without Generators, normal function taking 1 million records and
 returns the result[people] for 1 million.